How to survive Bangladesh, an impression of Dhaka

 Always important, but especially in Bangladesh, is to know the history of the country.
 It was only 45 years ago that Bangladesh fought for their independence.
 Visit the Liberation museum to enhance your knowledge.
 Supposedly over three-million people had been killed in 9 month’s in monstrous ways.
 The hundreds of thousands of women raped go almost unmentioned.
 Many couldn’t continue to live, committed suicide or underwent abortion in inhumane ways.

 Bangladesh is a Muslim country.
 Don’t be afraid, it’s not the way the West portrays it.
 Except for a couple of extremists, 99% are good people.
 But always be cautious, tourists were killed last year by some of these extremists.

 People in the cafe told us they were so happy to see us and sad to see us go.
-They even told us everybody was so happy that we’re here.
+They even told us all the other people were happy to see that we’re here.

 The stares can feel intimidating.
-But once you understand it’s curiosity or admiration and keep calm, you will notice that many actually don’t know how to behave around you.
-They are shy and laugh or giggle when you’re near.
+But once you understand it’s curiosity or admiration and you keep calm, you will notice that many actually don’t know how to behave around you.
+They are shy, laugh or giggle when you’re near.
+In larger crowds we heard ‘Hello!’ or ‘How are you!’ while they hid behind their friends.
 Once you understand it’s all out of appreciation, the stares won’t startle you (anymore).

 - A CNG ride

 - Food: fish is the local dish.
 Curries, chapatis & roti (bread), fruit, etc

 - The hustle n bustle in Old Dhaka

 - there’s so many beautiful mosques.
 Make sure to take off your shoes before you enter them.
 Otherwise ask someone to help you.